 With so many online pharmacy tech schools now available, it’s easy to feel overwhelmed by all the choices.
 To help, we’ve identified the best schools and programs for aspiring pharmacy technicians looking for a flexible and affordable higher education.
 The following schools represent some of the best and comprehensive programs available, with the accreditation you need to begin a rewarding career as a pharmacy tech.
-See who stands out in 2019.
+See who is leading the way for 2020.

 Brighton College operates its main campus in Arizona but also provides distance learning education for students throughout the country.
 The institution offers a pharmacy technician certificate for individuals who want to gain the skills and competencies necessary to take on this important role.
 During the course of their studies, learners review topics such as medical terminology, diseases, alternative medicines, classification of drugs, pharmacy procedures, HIPAA requirements, prescription processing, and the history of pharmacy.